 Medicare will pay 80% of the “Medicare Allowed” charges for your Cataract Surgery costs.
 Medicare determines what is “allowed” and the cataract surgeon agrees to this determination.
 Under Medicare coverage, it is likely that you will be responsible for the 20% difference remaining between the fee collected by the surgeon from Medicare and the actual “Medicare Allowed” charges.
 Many Medicare beneficiaries also have secondary insurance to cover their “20%” of the Medicare Allowable charges.
 If you do please make sure to bring this to the attention of our staff.

 Medicare will cover the cost of a basic Monofocal Lens Implant.
 Medicare requires that you pay individually (aka…out of pocket) for the cost of Astigmatism Correcting Toric Lens Implants, Multifocal Lens Implants and for the use of the LenSx Laser technology.
 Any additional fees for the cataract procedure will be reviewed with you by the staff and convenient arrangements for payment will be made.

-Please note: advanced technology lens implants will require additional testing that are not covered by Medicare or private insurance.
-The cost is $95.00 per eye and are strongly recommended by our cataract surgeons, Dr. Mark L. Mayo and Dr. Edward C. Wade.
+Please note: advanced technology lens implants will require additional testing that is not covered by Medicare or private insurance.
+The cost is $95.00 per eye and is strongly recommended by our cataract surgeons, Dr. Mark L. Mayo and Dr. Edward C. Wade.